ThomasYeoLab/CBIG/stable_projects/brain_parcellation/Yeo2011_fcMRI_clustering/README.md

     3. The example subjects are re-processed by a newer version of our preprocessing pipeline ([v0.4.9](https://github.com/ThomasYeoLab/CBIG/releases/tag/v0.4.9-CBIG_fMRI_Preprocessing)).
 Hence results in `./examples` are updated.

     4. Update some README.md files.

+- Release v0.8.2 (01/02/2019):

+    1. Release RAS centroid coordinates of Yeo2011 parcellations in MNI 1mm and 2mm space.
+The coordinate csv files can be found under `1000subjects_reference/Yeo_JNeurophysiol11_SplitLabels/MNI152.`

 ----

 ## Bugs and Questions